 Silver Star Resources

-Silver Star Resources encompasses the Texas Silver, Twin Hills, and Silver Spur mines, along with all associated mining leases and exploration permits.
+Silver Star Resources brings together the Twin Hills, Mount Gunyan and Silver Spur mines, along with the associated mining leases and exploration permits, across approximately 73,639 hectares in Queensland, Australia.

 mining 1